otavioaquino/styleguide/README.md

 ## Chained Method Calls

- - [1.1](#1.1) <a name='1.1'></a> When a chain of method calls is too long to fit on one line, there must be one call per line, with the first call on a separate line from the object the methods are called on.
-If the method changes the context, an extra level of indentation must be used.
+ - [1.1](#1.1) <a name='1.1'></a> When a chain of method calls is bigger than one, there must be one call per line, with the first call on a separate line from the object the methods are called on.

 ```javascript
 // bad